pchihieu/KindnessConnect/README.md

 ## About

-Welcome to VolunteerConnect
+Welcome to KindnessConnect

 We believe that volunteering has the power to change lives and communities.
-VolunteerConnect was created to connect people who want to help with exciting volunteer opportunities.
+KindnessConnect was created to connect people who want to help with exciting volunteer opportunities.
 Join now to make a difference and hope with us!

 <!-- ## Features
 - Login